Revival-Media/Revival-Media-Theme/README.md

 $ cd encarnado
 ```

-To start using all the tools that come with `Esqueleto`  you need to install the necessary Node.js and Composer
+To start using all the tools that come with `Revival Media`  you need to install the necessary Node.js and Composer
 dependencies :

 ```sh